-Channel Strip EQ & Filters
+Harrison 32C Channelstrip EQ & Filters

-The channelstrip EQ emulates the famous Harrison 32Series EQ, which was used on countless popular albums.
+The default setting for the channelstrip EQ emulates the famous Harrison 32Series EQ, which was used on countless popular albums.

 The Channelstrip EQ provides a very wide range of frequency and gain changes (up to 15dB!) to help tame your tracks.
 The high and low bands are shelving filters for general tone sculpting, while the 2 middle bands are "proportional Q" design.
 Optionally, the High and Low bands may be switched to "bell" (peaking) shape with the small mode switches at top and bottom.